↑

 closeup of sausages in gravy over mashed potatoes.

-Bangers and Mash is a comforting and simple dish of homemade mashed potatoes topped with pork sausage and onion gravy.
+Bangers and Mash is a comforting dish of fluffy homemade mashed potatoes topped with pork sausage and flavorful onion gravy.

 5 from 2 votes